18F/tts-bug-bounty-dashboard/README.md

 Note that each application has a separate log, so you will need to look at each individually.

-#### Troubleshooting

-* Problem: Deploying the app fails with an error message about not finding `DATABASE_URL`.

-  cloud.gov is supposed to provide this environment variable on its own, but sometimes it doesn't.
-You can find the appropriate value by running `cf env bbdash-dev` and looking for a `postgres://` URL.
-Then set this as the value for `DATABASE_URL` in your `credentials-dev.json` and update your UPS.

 [bugbounty]: https://github.com/18F/tts-buy-bug-bounty
 [HackerOne]: https://hackerone.com/